RPLapple/2021discount/README.md

 ## Database Focus
 ### [Principles of relational database management systems](https://en.wikipedia.org/wiki/Relational_database) <br>
-A relational database means each data will be stored in a field and combined into a table.
-After all these tables connect to each other, it became a database.
+"A relational database means each data will be stored in a field and combined into a table".(Wikipedia) After all these tables connect, it became a database.
 It also using a specific database language, [SQL](https://en.wikipedia.org/wiki/SQL), [The most popular SQL in 2020](https://learnsql.com/blog/most-popular-sql-databases-2020/) are Mysql, PostgreSQL, SQLite, Microsoft SQL Server.
 Usually, people follow [E.F.
 Codd’s 12 Rules for RDBMS](https://www.tutorialspoint.com/e-f-codd-s-12-rules-for-rdbms) standards to create a database. <br>
 <br>
 Due to this is a small project, I used pre-build database SQLite in Django.
-It is a light version database, already has built-in functions which suit for a small and not complex project. <br>
+It is a light version database, already has built-in functions which suit a small and not complex project.<br>
 <br>
 ### [Entity-relationship models](https://en.wikipedia.org/wiki/Entity–relationship_model) <br>
-An entity is a thing that exists either physically or logically.
-For example, this project has a product (physically exist), but a member point would be a concept (logically exist).
-Usually, we discuss the projects with customers and designers first, to confirm the needs then create a real database.<br>
+"An entity is a thing that exists either physically or logically" (Wikipedia).
+For example, in this project, a product physically exists, but membership is logical exists, these could be called entity.<br>
 <br>

 ### [Database normalization and schema optimization](https://en.wikipedia.org/wiki/Database_normalization) <br>
-"Database normalization is the process of structuring a database, in accordance with a series of so-called normal forms in order to reduce data redundancy and improve integrity." (wikipedia) <br>
+"Database normalization is the process of structuring a database, by a series of so-called normal forms to reduce data redundancy and improve integrity."
+(Wikipedia)
 In the present database, the most common normal form is 3NF.
-It was generally agreed that although having a higher normal form could binding the database better, but it also increases the complexity of data IO.
+Although having a higher normal form could better bind the database, it also increases the complexity of data IO.
 Therefore, people tend to create functions with code to fix this issue.
-In this database, I tried <br>
+In this database, I tried<br>
 - 1NF, each column has only 1 data and no repeat.<br>
 - 2NF, meet the requirement of 1NF, move the partial dependency column to a different schema and use the Foreign Key to relate different tables.<br>
 - 3NF, meet the requirement of 2NF, each column has no transitive dependency.<br>